EonCyber/boilerplate-py/README.md

 # Database Mongodb

-After creating a new project uncomment the db.connect in the app.ts and insert your mongodb URI and PORT, when you run the project with "npm run start:dev" it should display the Database Connection.
+After creating a new project uncomment the db.connect in the app.ts and insert your mongodb URI and PORT.
+When you run the project with "npm run start:dev" it should display the Database Connection.

 # Future
 Ideas for the future: